 When Home Depot experienced its 2014 data breach, a social listening company notified its subscribers a full 15 minutes before major news outlets reported it because they picked up a Twitter thread that was talking about it.

 Social listening can lead directly to a trading advantage for many investors.

-This allowed subscribers to get an edge on a 2% drop in Home Depot stocks that happened when mainstream outlets ran the story.
+This allowed subscribers to get an edge on a 2% drop in Home Depot stocks that happened after mainstream outlets ran the story.